natcap/invest.users-guide/source/en/data_sources.rst

 Reference evapotranspiration, ET₀, measures the amount of water that vaporizes from land into the air over a given period of time.
 It is the sum of evaporation (directly off of soil, bodies of water, and other surfaces) and transpiration (through plants).
 It is typically expressed as a depth of water in millimeters per unit time: :math:`mm/month` for monthly, :math:`mm/year` for annual.
 (Note: similar to precipitation, this is the "depth" of water that evapotranspirates from a given region; it is not "per" pixel, square meter, or any other area unit).
 InVEST models all use this measure, but some sources express evapotranspiration as a volume or energy per area.
 See http://www.fao.org/3/x0490e/x0490e04.htm for more details.

 CGIAR provides a global map of potential evapotranspiration, based on WorldClim climate data, which may be used for reference ET: https://cgiarcsi.community/data/global-aridity-and-pet-database/.

+One useful place to search for evapotranspiration data (or precipitation and temperature data that can be used to calculate ET) is NCAR's Climate Data Guide: https://climatedataguide.ucar.edu/climate-data.

 If you are running a model that requires both precipitation and evapotranspiration as inputs, make sure that the ET data is based on the same precipitation data that is being used as a model input.